 If you live in a climate where the weather gets cold, you can’t beat polyester fleece as a quilt backing.
-Fleece is soft, light, warm, and machine washable and dryable.
+Fleece is soft, light, warm, and washes and dries well.

 Where I live in Northern California, the nights are chilly almost all year round, so I back almost all my quilts with polar fleece fabric instead of the traditional batting and backing layers.
 There’s nothing that chases away the cold of chilly evenings like a quilt backed with fleece.
 In fact, I find cotton or bamboo batting a little thin and insubstantial–not quite snuggly enough for true comfort.

 Quilting with fleece can save you some money because it allows you to make a two-layer quilt instead of the traditional three-layer one.
 The fleece layer replaces both the batting (wadding) and backing layers.
 Fleece also comes in wider widths than the standard quilter’s cotton most often used for backings, so it’s often possible to back your quilt without having to piece the fleece backing to make it wider.
 (You can also avoid having to piece your backing fabric by choosing the increasingly-popular 108″-wide quilter’s cotton fabrics designed for backings, though.)
 The variety of fleece patterns and colors available is practically limitless.

 Here’s a rag quilt I made last year that is backed with solid white fleece:

 And a baby quilt backed with blue fleece in a starburst pattern:

 And a Chinese Coins quilt backed with polyester fleece in a chrysanthemum print: